CameronSTaljaard/Temp-Test/README.md

 Run `heroku open`.

-All files from the `/public` folder are now directly available at your heroku instance, e.g. https://coyo-plugins-getting-started.herokuapp.com/manifest.json
+Heroku builds the project and serves the `/dist` folder at your heroku instance, e.g. https://coyo-plugins-getting-started.herokuapp.com/manifest.json